 Summer weather in Nashville can be quite unpredictable, and a late afternoon rain can lead to a cool evening performance, so we will not cancel a show on account of rain until the last possible minute.
 NSF’s stage manager will make the decision to cancel a show when she sees that the weather threatens the safety of our audience, cast, or crew.
 Please "like" us on Facebook or follow us on Twitter for up to the minute reports.

 What if I need assistance with seating, parking or have other special needs?

 The Nashville Shakespeare Festival is committed to making all of its productions accessible to everyone in the community.
 Reserved parking and seating is available for audience members in wheelchairs; and printed scripts are available for the hard of hearing.
-Scripts are also available online for you to print before you arrive.
-Please see the House Manager for help with these or other special needs you may have.
+Advance notice of your needs will help us to assist you.
+Please contact Robert Marigza.
+On-site, please see the House Manager for help with these or other special needs you may have.